cyclus/cyclus.github.com/_sources/basics/introduction.txt

   #.
 A desire for detail/fidelity, thus developing a tool with an ad-hoc
      combination of existing complex analysis tools (e.g. COSI)

-Experience has demonstrated that each of these philosophies are hindered from simulating interesting problems due to complexity limits.
+Experience has demonstrated that each of these philosophies can be hindered from simulating some classes of interesting problems due to complexity limits.
 In most cases this complexity constrains first the usability of the tool followed by its extendability due to increasingly convoluted dependencies.
 The final victim is performance, as the ability to quickly solve simple problems is lost to the